openhwgroup/cva6/docs/03_cv32a6_design/source/cv32a6_isa.rst

 Introduction
 ------------------

-In this section, we present ISA (Instruction Set Architecture) for C32VA6_v0.1.0, illustrating different supported instructions, the base RISC-V ISA has fixed-length 32-bit instructions that must be naturally aligned on 32-bit boundaries.
+In this document, we present ISA (Instruction Set Architecture) for C32VA6_v0.1.0, illustrating different supported instructions, the Base Integer Instruction set RV32I, and also other instructions in some extensions supported by the core as:

+* RV32M        – Standard Extension for Integer Multiplication and Division Instructions
+* RV32A        – Standard Extension for Atomic Instructions
+* RV32C        – Standard Extension for Compressed Instructions
+* RV32Zicsr    – Standard Extension for CSR Instructions
+* RV32Zifencei – Standard Extension for Instruction-Fetch Fence

+The base RISC-V ISA has fixed-length 32-bit instructions or 16-bit instructions (the C32VA6_v0.1.0 support C extension), so that must be naturally aligned on 4-byte boundary or 2-byte boundary.
+The C32VA6_v0.1.0 supports:

+* Only 1 hart,
+* Misaligned accesses to the memory.

 General purpose registers
 --------------------------